 If you specified a bucket name when you set up the data source connection, click to expand the object storage connection details to see the Service type and Bucket information.
 If you didn't specify a bucket name when you set up the data source connection, you can use the Bucket input field to find a specific bucket in the endpoint.

 If the list of data sources does not appear, click Refresh.

 - Select the object storage endpoint where you want to browse files and file

 paths.
 For Cloud Object Storage, the endpoint is the URL for the object storage.A list of file paths or buckets in the endpoint appears.
 You can navigate through the file path structure or you can click to see details of the contents of the first file in the file path.

 You cannot add the bucket to your cart.
 To add a file path to your cart, you must select the file path to preview the files in the path, and then click Add to cart.
 You cannot select a file at the bucket level, you must add the file to a file path in the bucket.

 - Select the file or file path that you want to virtualize and click Add to

 - You cannot virtualize a single file in a file path that contains multiple files.
 The URL resolves to the parent path where the file is located and the entire file path is virtualized.
-If you want to virtualize a single file, you can move it to a separate directory.
-The separate directory must not be a subdirectory of any other directory that is, or will be, virtualized.
+If you want to virtualize a single file, you can move it to a separate file path.
+The separate file path must not be a sub-file path of any other file path that is, or will be, virtualized.

 - Files that you want to virtualize must be within a file path and not at the same level as the bucket.
 For example, you cannot virtualize a file s3a://mynewbigsqlbucket/mydata.csv; you must put mydata.csv into a file path and virtualize s3a://mynewbigsqlbucket/fi1epath1/mydata.csv because the virtualization process cannot create an external table by using only a bucket name without a path.